Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Conclusions

 \section{Conclusions}

 We introduced a novel correlation-based approach to the problem of self-search for first-person videos.
-Experimental results demonstrate that our proposed method was able to search and localize self instances robustly without the use of face recognition.
-Trajectory-based target candidates enabled comparably accurate and efficient searches over supervoxel-based candidates presented in our prior work~\cite{Yonetani2015}.
+Experimental results demonstrate that the proposed method was able to search and localize self instances robustly without the use of face recognition.
+Trajectory-based target candidates enabled accurate and efficient search over supervoxel candidates in our prior work~\cite{Yonetani2015}.
 The upperbound estimation of correlation scores was used to limit the number of candidates to apply a stable but slow evaluation of correlation-based targetness, making an overall search procedure more efficient while keeping high search performance.

-One limitation of our approach is that it is not well suited for crowded scenes, where many people may be moving in the same way (\ie, high correlation across multiple individuals) and where individuals are only visible for short periods of time (\ie, not enough signal).
+The proposed method is beneficial for several practical applications such as monitoring specific individuals shown in videos of conversation scenes and analyzing social group interactions using wearable cameras.
+On the other hand, similar to some relevant work on person identification using first-person videos~\cite{Ardeshir2016,Fan2017,Hoshen2016}, our approach is not well suited for scenes where many people are moving in the same way (\ie, high correlation across multiple individuals)~\cite{Hoshen2016} and where individuals are heavily occluded and visible only for short periods of time (\ie, not enough signal)~\cite{Ardeshir2016,Fan2017}.
 Searching for people in these types of videos will require a richer set of features and will be an interesting direction for future work.

 Extending the self-search to a larger repository of first-person videos will enable many novel applications.
 For example, searching for a group of people across first-person videos recorded at a variety of places around the world will illuminate their social activities, which have never been pursued by any visual surveillance.
 This application also raises new computer vision problems, such as social saliency prediction~\cite{Park2015} on a wide-spread area and group activity summarization for large-scale first-person videos.